vuongducphuong/documentation/content/applications/finance/accounting/reporting/budget.rst

 Analytical accounts
 -------------------

-Odoo needs to know which costs or expenses are relevant to a specified budget, as the above general accounts may be used for different projects.
+Leansoft needs to know which costs or expenses are relevant to a specified budget, as the above general accounts may be used for different projects.
 Go to :menuselection:`Accounting --> Configuration --> Analytic Accounting: Analytic Accounts` and click :guilabel:`New` to add a new **Analytic Account** called *Smith & Co*.